Equality, Diversity and Cohesion

 Equality is based on two principles - equal treatment and equal opportunity.
 This means building a society where no one is held back because of who they are, or where they come from.

 The Council will ensure it meets its legal requirements under the Equality Duty 2010.

 What do we mean by ‘diversity’?

 The Council recognises how diverse Wirral’s communities are; the wealth of cultures, lifestyles, experiences, beliefs and perspectives.
 This will be recognised in the Council’s role as an employer, service provider, commissioner, partner agency and within its community leadership role.

 Community Cohesion is what must happen to all communities to enable different groups of people to get on well together and what must happen to enable new residents and existing residents to adjust to one another.

 The Council will ensure that the community activities it supports encourage further integration to improve community cohesion.

-The Equality Watch Single Equality Scheme 2009-2012 is the Council’s equality and diversity action plan for the period April 2009 to March 2012.
+The Corporate Equality Plan 2014-2017 is the Council’s equality and diversity action plan for the period April 2014 to March 2017.

 The Equality Plan details the actions that will be taken across the whole council to eliminate any discriminatory practices and to promote equality and recognise diversity within employment and service delivery.
 The scheme also provides a framework for the Council to achieve ‘Excellent’ status within the Equality Framework for Local Government.

 The Council will work towards building a culture that values diversity and equality, by recognising and appreciating individual needs and differences.